Research and Development Tax Credits for Businesses

 Deducting or Amortizing These R&D Tax Credits

 You may also want to look into deducting or amortizing (spreading out) the cost of these research activities.
 The IRS has guidelines for deducting or amortizing research tax credits.
+Deductions may be taken in the current tax year while amortizing means spreading the credit over several years (similar to depreciation).

 In Conclusion: Check With Your Tax Professional